 Helping Seniors is working to change the status quo.
 We believe it is time for our senior population (150,000 people) to assemble together, be heard, and become involved in developing a plan that will maximize the benefits for seniors from all tax and Federal dollars received in Brevard County.
 These tax dollars should be allocated to causes needed to assist seniors as needs change.

 Today in our community there are grandmothers raising grandchildren in cars and senior single women living in trailers with mold and leaky roofs.
 These heartbreaking stories are seldom brought to our attention, yet they are all too common.
-If you want to be involved in building and advocacy program for seniors, please call Kay Keyser, our Information Specialist, at 321-473-7770 or email her at Kay@helpingseniorsof Brevard.org.
+If you want to be involved in building an advocacy program for seniors, please call our Information Helpline, at 321-473-7770 or email us at Info@HelpingSeniorsof Brevard.org.
 We cannot wait to start work on addressing these problems.

 With your participation, we will succeed together.